 Baylor's Scientific Training Program for Dental Academic Researchers: B-STARS

 John Bonds - John began the program in fall 2009 by taking his D1 year.
 Since then he has taken some of the graduate courses needed for his PhD degree.
 In fall 2013, he resumed taking the dental curriculum (D2, D3, D4 years).
-Prior to entering BCD, John attended the University of Texas, Austin, where he earned a BS in Biochemistry.
+Prior to entering College of Dentistry, John attended the University of Texas, Austin, where he earned a BS in Biochemistry.
 He had started a PhD program in Cell and Molecular Biology at the University of Texas, Dallas, when he heard about the dual-degree program.
-John's original research mentors at BCD were Drs.
+John's original research mentors at the college were Drs.
 Rena D'Souza and Gabriele Mues.
 He is interested in research in the area of gene regulation in the developing tooth bud and would like to eventually be both a researcher and a professor.
 He believes that "to be awarded a grant that combines my two passions, dentistry and research, would be a great honor.
 My ultimate goal is to improve the overall health of society by bridging the gap between dental and clinical research.
 My hopes are that one day my future contributions will make an impact on the way the dental profession handles current problems."